interlay/interbtc-spec/btcrelay-spec/docs/source/intro/architecture.rst

 * ``SHUTDOWN``: submission of block headers (both main chain and forks) and transactions verification are disabled.
 This state can be triggered manually by the Governance Mechanism if a major failure is detected or a soft / hard fork has ocurred in Bitcoin (and hence BTC-Relay needs updating).

-A full state machine, explaining how BTC-Relay transitions between different states, if provided in the Failure Handling section of the PolkaBTC specification.
+A full state machine, explaining how BTC-Relay transitions between different states, is provided in the Failure Handling section of the PolkaBTC specification.

 .. todo:: Links to the PolkaBTC specification will be included once the documents are merged.